Canon M100 vs M50

 It is notable that the M50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

-Both the M100 and the M50 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the M50 does not have a direct predecessor.
+Both the M100 and the M50 have been discontinued, but can regularly be found used on eBay.
+The M100 was replaced by the Canon M200, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon M100 better than the Canon M50 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.